 For all the positive ways educational technology has changed the classroom, digital tools are not without their faults.
 Unsavoury content, cyberbullying and inappropriate use of digital privileges by students are all issues that your school needs to tackle.
 Educators need to have control over what can be accessed, and monitor how students interact with their devices.
 Educational technology has amazing potential, but it needs to be used responsibly for maximum benefit in the classroom.

-Cloud-based suites like Mobile Guardian offer device monitoring capabilities for any school environment wishing to embrace digital educational technology in a safe and controlled way.
+Explore Mobile Guardian’s Campus solution, a cloud-based suite that offers device monitoring capabilities for any school environment wishing to embrace digital educational technology in a safe and controlled way.
 Explore our trial version, test it out at your school and see the potential of education technology first hand.
-If you have any questions, please don’t hesitate to get in touch.